-The duration of individual tracer activity varies but typically is 60-120 minutes.
+The suggested duration of individual tracer activity blocks of time varies but typically is 60-120 minutes, with more time added as needed to complete required evaluation activities.

 During tracers, the surveyor(s) will evaluate your organization's compliance with standards as they relate to the care, treatment, or services provided to patients.